 Direction

-From Bahnhofstraße, cycle a little way down the Burggraben and turn left towards the old town via Höllgasse and Untermarkt into Schlossbergstraße.
-You can already see the tower of St. Nicholas Church on the right-hand side.
-The cycle route in Höllgasse and to St. Nicholas leads over stairs.
+From Bahnhofstraße, cycle a little way down Burggraben and turn left towards the old town via Höllgasse and Untermarkt into Schlossbergstraße.
+You can already see the tower of St Nicholas Church on the right-hand side.
+The cycle route in Höllgasse and to St Nicholas leads over steps.

-The parish church of St. Nicholas, consecrated in 1734, dates from the late Baroque period and is one of the most beautiful places of worship in the Blue Country.
+The parish church of St Nicholas, consecrated in 1734, dates from the late Baroque period and is one of the most beautiful churches in the Blue Country.
 The simple exterior barely hints at the imposing rococo interior.
-The light-flooded nave, surmounted by a mighty dome, highlights the architectural details.
-This building thus had a decisive influence on the development of Bavarian sacred architecture.
-St. Nicholas also became famous because it served the expressionist Wassily Kandinsky as a motif for his oil painting "Murnau with Church" in 1910.
+The light-flooded nave, topped by a mighty dome, emphasises the architectural details.
+This building had a significant influence on the development of Bavarian religious architecture.
+St Nicholas also became famous when it served as a motif for the expressionist Wassily Kandinsky's oil painting "Murnau with Church" in 1910.

 Dates for free guided tours are announced on the website.